collinsjacob127/QuantumFactoring/README.md

 ## CudaQ Environment

+This project is compiled with nvq++ version 0.8.0 and CUDA version 12.2.

 ### Option 1: cscigpu (Recommended, but only accessible to CSU, Chico Students)

 The cscigpu server `<user>@cscigpu.csuchico.edu` already has CudaQ for C++ and Python installed.